Husband of Teacher Killed in N.J. Bus Crash 'Devastated and Totally Crushed' by Wife's Death

 “I am in shock, devastated and totally crushed by today’s tragedy to both sides of the Williamson-Kennedy families, the community she taught and the thousands of students and their families she was very proud to serve,” he continued.

-Williamson and a fifth-grade student died in the bus crash that occurred when a dump truck collided with a school bus carrying other fifth-grade students and teachers.
+Williamson and a fifth-grade student, Miranda Faith Vargas, died in the bus crash that occurred when a dump truck collided with a school bus carrying other fifth-grade students and teachers.

 Williamson, 51, and Kennedy did not have children but had recently purchased a dairy farm in upstate New York, according to NJ.com.
 Her brother-in-law told the outlet that they lived just blocks from each other.